Unikernel-Systems/unikernel.org/blog/_posts/2016-05-17-halvm-cyberchaff.md

 certain forms of management traffic.
 For example, they might list to ARP requests and responses to figure out who is on the network.
 Thus, CyberChaff generates a small, managed amount of traffic to make sure it looks legitimate.
-Future extensions may also target the generation of more interesting traffic, such as encrypted SSH or web sessions, or even unencrypted web crawling.
+Future extensions will target the generation of more interesting traffic, such as encrypted SSH or web sessions, or even unencrypted web crawling.

 Overall, creating and deploying a product of this kind is possible due to the unikernel approach.
 Since each node is small and single-purpose, it becomes much easier to deploy large numbers of them across a network.
-This is in contrast to creating ‘honey pots’ with traditional systems, which can be expensive, cumbersome to maintain, and unfeasible to deploy at scale.
+This is in contrast to creating ‘honey pots’ with traditional systems, which can be expensive, are cumbersome to maintain, and unfeasible to deploy at scale.

 It's exciting we can now talk about unikernel products in the real world and this is only the beginning of what they can offer in terms of efficiency,